adrenth/wp-hydro-raindrop/README.txt

 #### Further reading

-For more info on Hydro or MFA and how it’s changing the world, check out the following:
+For more info on Hydro or MFA and how it's changing the world, check out the following:

 * [Hydro's Official Site](https://www.hydrogenplatform.com/).
 * [Hydro's Medium Blog](https://medium.com/hydrogen-api).